You’re reading this probably because your mom asked you to. She means well, I promise (in about 10 years you will be like, “Ok, she was right.”)

 - Or one misstep turned into complete social sabotage and you have no idea how to get back in with your friends.

 - Or even hearing the word ‘college’ gives you a headache because of all the possibilities…or the lack of possibilities.

-- Or you have no clue who you are when it comes to drugs or alcohol or sex.
+- Or you have no clue who you are when it comes to drugs or alcohol, sex or your sexual identity.

-- And let’s not mention the other things, the things that your parents are afraid to even say.
+- And let’s not mention the other things, the things that you or your parents are afraid to even say.

 But whatever it is, sometimes all you need is someone to talk to.
-Someone who is not your mom or your teacher.
+Someone who is not your mom, your teacher or your friend.
 Someone who’s been there, done that, and isn’t going to judge, or tattle, or freak out.

 And that’s kinda it.
 That’s what I’m about.
 So when your mom suggests us getting together, just go with it.
 Once.
 That’s all you have to give me: one shot.

-At the very least it gets Mom off your back for an afternoon, and if I remember correctly, that’s a pretty big win.
+At the very least it gets Mom off your back for a sec, and if I remember correctly, that’s a pretty big win.

 Can’t wait to meet you!
 See ya online!